CDSoft/bang/README.md

 build "output" { "output", "inputs" }
 ```

+> [!NOTE]
-**Note**: the rule name is the output name where special characters are replaced with underscores.
+> the rule name is the output name where special characters are replaced with underscores.

 ### Pools